 If we flip the script and a parent chooses not to raid their retirement account to pay for college, it doesn’t preclude helping at a later date.
 Five years after graduation, it may become apparent that the older generation has the funds to help.
 At that point, existing student debt can be paid down.
 Children may appreciate help rendered in this manner more than they would help at the time of college.
 There is a strong argument to be made that student loan repayment help is more useful than tuition help.

 Paying for a college education should be a little scary.
 Student loans can be a handy tool, but they are also a risk.

 Choosing a school, major, and payment strategy all require careful consideration.
 Hoping for the best or assuming things will work out can jeopardize your financial future.

-Many of the questions that need to be considered are not fun to think about, but anyone can do the analysis, and the rewards for smart planning last a lifetime.
+Many of the questions to consider are not fun to ponder.
+However, anyone can do the analysis, and the rewards for smart planning last a lifetime.